deepflowio/deepflow/server/agent_config/README.md

 Maximum number of flows that can be stored in FlowMap, It will also affect the capacity of the RRT cache, Example: `rrt-cache-capacity` = `flow-count-limit`.
 When `rrt-cache-capacity` is not enough, it will be unable to calculate the rrt of l7.
-When capture_mode is 2 and concurrent_flow_limit is less than or equal to 65535, it will be forced to u32::MAX.
+When `inputs.cbpf.common.capture_mode` is `Physical Mirror` and concurrent_flow_limit is less than or equal to 65535, it will be forced to u32::MAX.

 #### Memory Pool Size {#processors.flow_log.tunning.memory_pool_size}